magcicada/twilightforest/ISSUE_TEMPLATE.md

-Forge version:
+Be sure to use latest Forge version and Twilight Forest version.
-Twilight Forest version: (this is the build number) Link to crash log: (please use a paste site such as [gist](https://gist.github.com/), do not attach the .txt or paste the log inline)
+Post crash report (or if there isn't log) to places such as [mclo.gs](https://mclo.gs) or [gist](https://gist.github.com/).

 Steps to reproduce:
 1.